 Analysis of Poem "Young" by Anne Sexton

-Anne Sexton and Young
+Anne Sexton and a Summary of Young

 Young is a short poem, one of Anne Sexton's early attempts to express herself in verse.
-It focuses on transition and that special time everyone goes through - adolescence, puberty, those days, weeks, months when physical, mental and spiritual changes profoundly effect our relationships.
+It focuses on transition and that special time everyone goes through - adolescence, puberty, those days, weeks, months when physical, mental and spiritual changes profoundly affect our relationships.